inclement/inclem.net/content/101014-updateinstructions.rst

 rectangle is always positioned at (50, 50) with size (50, 50),
 regardless of where the widget appears.

-The reason for this is that these values *are* the position of the widget at the point where the canvas code was run; all widgets have a default position of (0, 0) and size of (100, 100), and this may not be updated (for instance by a parent layout class) until after their ``__init__`` is run.
-However, the Rectangle position was set just once, and it doesn't know about the new position of the widget.
+The reason for this is that these values really are based on the pos and size of the widget at the point where the canvas code was run; all widgets have a default position of (0, 0) and size of (100, 100), and this will not necessarily be updated (for instance by a parent layout class) until after their ``__init__`` is run.
+However, the Rectangle properties receive only these initial values, and don't know about the new position of the widget.

 The solution is to simply hook into kivy's event system to update the rectangle pos and size ourselves whenever the widget changes: